SagarParmar90/Subtitle-creator/README.md

-# 🎬 Gemini Subtitle Studio
+# 🎬 Subtitle studio by @sagar.parmar.x90

 > AI-powered subtitle generation made simple and accessible for all creators